 What to expect in Japan in winter?

-As expected, winter is the coolest season in Japan.
-It’s also generally the driest season of the year in Japan.
+As expected, winter is the coolest season in Japan and generally the driest.
 The one exception is Hokkaido.
-The regular snowfall in Japan’s northernmost island during winter offers plenty of incentives for winter sports enthusiasts to visit including Japan’s best skiing.
+The regular snowfall in Japan’s northernmost island during winter offers plenty of incentives for winter sports enthusiasts to visit, including the country’s finest skiing & snowboarding.

-Winter also hosts a handful of national holidays including Japan’s national day, National Foundation Day, celebrated on February 11th, and the Emperor’s Birthday on February 23th or 24th.
-Be sure to plan accordingly if visiting Japan around these days.
+Winter also hosts a handful of national holidays, including Japan’s national day, National Foundation Day, celebrated on February 11th, and the Emperor’s Birthday on February 23rd or 24th.
+Be sure to plan accordingly if visiting around these days.

-Besides your usual indoor clothes, you’ll need a warm overcoat and warm sweaters in most areas of Japan in winter.
+Besides your usual indoor clothes, you’ll need a warm overcoat and warm sweaters in most areas of Japan during the winter months.
 Layering a fleece jacket with a waterproof outer shell is perfect for taking on the ski slopes.

 The exception to this rule is in the southern islands.
 Throughout most of the winter, you should still be able to get away with a light jacket or sweater.